joeledwards/node-aws/README.md

 - `scanner`: `({ line: string, key: string }) => nil` | The handler function which will be called with every line scanned from matching log objects.

 Returns a promise which will resolve on completion of the scan or reject if there was an error with any of the streams or an unhandled error thrown by the `scanner` function.

+#### s3.scanMpu

+Supplies an async generator which yields incomplete, multi-part uploads as they are scanned from the S3 bucket.

+`s3.scanMpu(bucket, options)`
+- `bucket`: `string` | The bucket from which to list uploads.
+- `options.limit`: `number` | The maximum number of uploads to retrieve.

+Returns an async generator.

+Each generated upload is an object: `{bucket, key, initiated}`.

 #### s3.select